-As there is little known about this species, what is known there aren't major threats to their population.
-Deforestation is a concern for their environment.
-Major predators are spectacled owls, harpy eagles, and large cat species (ocelots, pumas).
+Threats: Deforestation is a concern for their environment.
+Major predators includes harpy eagles, and large cat species such as pumas and jaguars.